Meet Bob S.

 Life didn’t go back to normal

 But everything didn’t quite go back to normal when he got out.
 Overseas, he’d been searching for a purpose, one that he never found—a search that continued after returning to Canada.
 Meanwhile, he was still trying to process the things he’d seen and done.
 Once he got home, he was still trying to deal with his profound disappointment.
 His experiences in the military hadn’t lived up to his expectations.

 “I was young and single,” he said, “and I lived like it.
 I drank a lot and I’m amazed that I didn’t get into serious trouble.
 The potential was really there.
 I think if I’d gotten more heavily into drinking, or if—God forbid—I’d gotten into drugs, I could have been on death row right now.”

 However, as his life started to change, he changed as well.
 Shortly after he got home, Bob met his wife.
 From then on, he made an effort to curtail the drinking in order to spare her hard times.
 He also started to enjoy his work and the stability it provided him.
-He worked in the oil and gas section of BC Hydro as a first responder for emergencies, on call for hazardous situations, such as chemical spills.
+He worked in the gas section of BC Hydro as a first responder for emergencies, on call for hazardous situations, such as chemical spills.

 “The military training stood me well there,” Bob said.
 “I could prioritize where the danger was, and it taught me how to deal with dangerous situations.”
 Finally, Bob felt like his skills were being put to good use.
 It was a rewarding career, and he enjoyed it.